ghyman-oreilly/yourls-on-repo/README.md

 # Yourls Project Repo Utility

-A script for using the YOURLs API to shorten URLs in a collection of HTML or Asciidoc files, with an option for deleting generated short URLs.
+A script providing several tools for working with URLs in a collection of HTML or Asciidoc files:

+* Use the YOURLS API to shorten URLs in the files
+* Delete generated short URLs
+* Check for bad URLs (those for which an error code is returned)

 ## Requirements

-- Python
+- Python (3.9+ recommended)
 - URL and API key for hosted YOURLs instance
 - [Asciidoctor](https://asciidoctor.org)